ivangfr/keycloak-clustered/README.md

 ## Note

-**When we have instances of Keycloak running in different docker machines, they are NOT joining the infinispan cluster.
+**When we have instances of Keycloak running in different Nodes, they are NOT joining the infinispan cluster.
 [More about](https://www.keycloak.org/docs/latest/server_installation/index.html#troubleshooting-2)**

 ## Environment Variables